sid-bhargav/Wordle/README.md

 The game is played in the terminal and follows all the rules Wordle does.
 Some of the words are unfortunately a little bit obscure, but I plan to change the list I'm using soon.

-The words are currently from a [list provided by Stanford](https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt)
+The possible words that are answers are currently from a [list provided by Stanford](https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt) (Last retrieved Feb 17 2022)

+The possible words you can guess are currently from a [list provided by Github user tabatkins](https://github.com/tabatkins/wordle-list/blob/main/words) (Last retrieved Feb 17 2022)

 ## Game play